-Lincoln Cathedral was once the tallest building in the world, from 1300-1549.
-Yet, in spite of its size, it is filled with intricate detail.
+In spite of its size, the cathedral is filled with intricate detail.
 In Lincoln Cathedral the architects of the Gothic style perhaps reached the pinnacle of their art; it is an absolute must see for anyone visiting Lincoln.

 There is something for everyone to see at Lincoln Cathedral and children love seeking out the funny carvings - in particular the famous Lincoln Imp!

-Lincoln Cathedral owns one of only four surviving copies of Magna Carta, signed in 1215, which resides in Lincoln Castle.
-There is a replica Magna Carta you can view inside the Cathedral near the cloisters.
+Lincoln Cathedral owns one of only four surviving copies of Magna Carta, signed in 1215 and brought back to Lincoln by the Bishop of Lincoln, which now resides in Lincoln Castle.
+There is a replica Magna Carta that can be viewed inside the Cathedral near the cloisters.

 Floor Tours run throughout the year and are suitable for all.
 They usually last around an hour and cover all aspects of the Cathedral: from architecture, history with a few interesting stories thrown in along the way.
 Roof Tours are also run throughout the year which are accessed by a narrow staircase.
 Each tour lasts approximately 90 minutes and will give you fantastic views of the inside of one of the Cathedral roofs as well as getting up close to the wonderful stained glass windows.